- facebook Share this page on Facebook

 Weekly observations of your child will be recorded on Tapestry.
 Any home learning ideas and messages from the class teachers will be left on here.
 Please aim to access Tapestry at least once a week to ensure you are up to date with your child’s learning.

-If you need help with accessing Tapestry then please talk to Miss James, Miss Carvell-Turner, or ask in the school office.
+If you need help with accessing Tapestry then please talk to Mrs Jones and Mrs Stephenson, or ask in the school office.

 Nursery